 Finding a provider with the experience you need is not always easy!
 Practice patience or bring in someone to help and/or keep you going.
 You may be on the internet or the phone for awhile.
 You’re looking for someone with experience and a willingness to work with you.
 Please, don’t make an appointment blindly.
 ADHD is a serious and chronic condition often extending into adulthood.
 Comprehensive treatment depends on your chosen provider’s level of experience with ADHD.
 Working together, you can make a lasting difference in your child’s, your own, or other loved one’s future.

 A personal referral can be the best way to find a provider with experience with ADHD.
 Maybe your family physician knows someone.
 Or you could ask the child psychologist or social worker from your child’s school.
 If you can, attend a support group and ask group members if they could recommend someone to diagnose and/ or provide treatment.
 (Some groups even keep a list of local providers.)
+If you’re like most of us, insurance coverage is important.
+Contact your insurance call-line for their recommendations of preferred providers that diagnose ADHD.

-See: Find Support for help finding local and online support,
+See: Find Support for help finding local and online support.

 Benefits and/or drawbacks of the Directories